In AngularJS, it is a common practice to annotate injected dependencies for controllers, services, directives, etc.

 Notice how the annotation of the injected arguments causes duplication

-and $myService
+($location and $myService appears twice).

 It becomes the responsibility of the developer to ensure that